-Accompanied by the Radio France Philharmonic Orchestra, German-Japanese classical pianist Alice Sara Ott performs Ludwig van Beethoven’s Piano Concerto No. 3 in C minor, Op.
+Accompanied by the Orchestre Philharmonique de Radio France (Radio France Philharmonic Orchestra), German-Japanese classical pianist Alice Sara Ott performs Ludwig van Beethoven’s Piano Concerto No. 3 in C minor, Op.
 37. Conductor: Mikko Franck.
 Live recording on January 27th, 2018, in the auditorium of Radio France (Paris).

 Encore: Bagatelle No. 25 in A minor (WoO 59, Bia 515) for solo piano, commonly known as “Für Elise“, one of Ludwig van Beethoven’s most popular compositions.